Betryx/FluidIQ/README.md

 Before administering the test, ensure that the test-taker is familiar with the problem-solving structure and the expectations.
 Provide a brief overview of the test stages and the types of problems they will encounter.

 ### 2. **Test Administration**
-The test should be presented in the form of a **ticket** that includes:
+The test should be presented in the form of a **ticket** template present in **Ticket.odt** that includes:
 - The problem scenario.
 - Key background information (history, clues, data).
 - Direct and indirect hints for the analyst.
-- Instructions for solving the problem and filling the gaps.
+- Instructions for solving the problem and filling the gaps for the analyst.

 For the **analyst**:
+- The analyst recieves a type 2 ticket
-- You will be given a separate guide that provides the answers, gaps, solutions, and an outline of the expected cognitive processes.
+- Your ticket contains a separate guide that provides the answers, gaps, solutions, and an outline of the expected cognitive processes.
-- The guide will assist you in analyzing the test-taker’s reasoning, pattern detection, and overall cognitive approach.
+- The ticket will assist you in analyzing the test-taker’s reasoning, pattern detection, and overall cognitive approach but should not be used as a comparative grading tool or it would compromise the tests results and overall integrity.
+- You must generate a problem by using the prompt provided in the **Prompt_for_problems.odt** file
+- The prompt contains all necessary information in terms of context about the test and problem
+- structure as it is intended to not allow flaws that could compromise the outcome of the test.
+- **WARNING**: Make sure to look at the problem before presenting it as theres a possibility of missing parts.
+- If that would be the case, you can look at the **FluidIQ.odt** file and modify the prompt accordingly in order to achieve a proper problem.

 For the **test-taker**:
+- The **test-taker** recieves a type 1 ticket
-- The problem scenario and data are given to you without answers or solutions.
+- Your ticket contains the problem scenario and the data  without answers or solutions.
 - Your task is to fill the gaps, identify patterns, and synthesize the information to find a cohesive solution.

 ### 3. **Grading and Evaluation**